 Extra WordPress Security Protection Against Brute Force Login Attempts

 You can add an extra security layer to your WordPress Login page by using a captcha plugin.
 A captcha prevents (protects against) brute-force login attempts.
 One of many is Captcha plugin by BestWebSoft.
 This plugin is easy to install and configure, and translated into many languages.

-Install WordPress Captcha plugin #
+Install WordPress Captcha plugin

 You can easily install the WordPress Captcha plugin in your WordPress back-end.

-Plugins → Add New
+Go to Plugins → Add New

 (click OK to install the plugin)

 Enter the settings you’d like.
 Note that I’ve unchecked the “Words” option, since this uses the WordPress language; with a Dutch version of WordPress you only get Dutch words like “zeven” and “acht”.

-Save Changeswhen you’re done.
+Click Save Changes when you’re done.

-- When you log out of WordPress and try to log in again, you’ll notice a Captcha form field, with our title “Fill in the form”:
+When you log out of WordPress and try to log in again, you’ll notice a Captcha form field, with our title “Fill in the form”: